krzentner/language-world/data/text-davinci-003/basic_py_md/soccer-2.py.md

+Once the `soccer` function is defined, the robot can move the soccer ball to the goal as follows:

-if check("the robot's gripper is not above the soccer ball"):
+if check("the robot's gripper is not above soccer ball and the robot's gripper is not vertically aligned with soccer ball"):
-    robot.place("gripper above soccer ball") if check("the robot's gripper is vertically aligned with the soccer ball and the robot's gripper is not near soccer ball"): robot.push("the gripper into the soccer ball") if check("the robot's gripper is near the soccer ball and the soccer ball is below the robot's gripper"):
+    robot.put("the gripper above the soccer ball") if check("the robot's gripper is vertically aligned with the soccer ball and the robot's gripper is not near soccer ball"): robot.push("the gripper into the soccer ball") if check("the robot's gripper is near the soccer ball and the soccer ball is below the robot's gripper"):